JvanKatwijk/qt-dab/README.md

 on the settings - a few smaller ones.

-The **mainWidget** (see picture) is the one widget that is always visible when the program is running, it  shows a list of services (either from the currently selected channel or from the favourites), and  it provides  all means for selecting a channel, selecting a service and controlliong the visibility of the other 3 widgets..
+The **mainWidget** (see picture) is the one widget that is always visible when the program is running, it  shows a list of services (either from the currently selected channel or from the favourites), and  it provides  all means for selecting a channel, selecting a service and controlling the visibility of the other 3 widgets..
 It will  further show the dynamic label, and the slides - if transmitted as part of the service - or a series of default slides.

-* touching the *ensemble name* (NPO (8001) in the picture) makes the content table, i.e. an overview of the content of the ensemble, visible (or if it is visible, touching will hide it);
+* touching the *ensemble name* (NPO (8001 in the picture) makes the *content table*, i.e. an overview of the content of the ensemble, visible (or if it is visible, touching will hide it);
- * touching the small icon left of the name of the selected service (here left of the bold text NPO Radio 5), will show (or hide) the technical widget, a widget showing all technical details as well as strength indicators and a spectrum of the audio of the selected service;
+ * touching the small icon left of the name of the selected service (here left of the bold text NPO Klassiek), will show (or hide) the *technical widget*, a widget showing all technical details as well as strength indicators and a spectrum of the audio of the selected service;
  * touching the icon showing a *speaker* controls muting the signal, if no audio is generated, or if the signal is muted, the icon will show this;
- * touching the copyright symbol shows (or, if visible, hides) a small widget with some acknowledgements for using external libraries;
+ * touching the *copyright symbol* shows (or, if visible, hides) a small widget with some acknowledgements for using external libraries;
  * touching *with the right hand mouse button* the text of the dynamic label (here Frederick Delius - Suite ...) shows a small menu to put the text on the clipboard;
  * the button labeled *scan* controls the visibility of a the scan handler widget;
  * the button labeled *http* controls the http handler with which a map on which rhe transmitters will be shown;
  * the button labeled *spectrum* controls the visibility of the spectrum widget, a widget that contains views on and information of the DAB signal itself;
- * the button labeled *show controls* controls the visibility of the so-called *configuration and control widget*, a widget that contains numerous settings for this software;
+ * the button labeled *controls* controls the visibility of the so-called *configuration and control widget*, a widget that contains numerous settings for this software;
- * the button labeled *favorites* controls  whether the list of services from the currently selected channel of the list of favourites is shown,
+ * the button labeled *favourites* controls  whether the list of services from the currently selected channel of the list of favourites is shown,
  * the button labeled *scanlist* controls the visibility of the scan list, i.e the list of services seen at the most recent scan.

-(Obviously, the colors of the buttons, as well as the *font*, the *font size* and the *font color* of the service list shown can be set by the user.)
+(Obviously, the colors of the buttons, as well as the *font*, the *font size* and the *font color* of the service list shown can be set by the user, just click with the right hand mouse button on a button).

 * The list of services is shown in one of two modes: either the services of the currently selected channel are shown, or the list of *favourites* is shown.
 Selecting a *service* (just clicking with the left mouse button on its name) is possible in both views.
-Of course when selecting a service in the list of favorites, it might take some time before the software has switched over to the appropriate channel, and has received sufficient information on the ensemble carried in that channel before being able to select the service in that channel.
+Of course, when selecting a service in the list of favourites, it might take some time before the software has switched over to the appropriate channel, and has received sufficient information on the ensemble carried in that channel before being able to select the service in that channel.

-The effect of clicking into the right hand column the services list depends on the viewmode.
-In the *ensembleview* mode, clicking in the right column indicates **adding** the service to or **removing** it from the favorites.
-In the *favoritesview mode* it just means *removing* the element from the favorites.
+The effect of clicking into elements in the right hand column of the services list depends on the viewmode.
+In the *ensemble view* mode, clicking in the right column indicates **adding** the service to or **removing** it from the favourites.
+In the *favourites view* mode it just means **removing** the element from the favourites.

 ![6.1](/technical-widget.png)

-The technical widget shows - as the name suggests - all technical details of the selected audio service.
+The technical widget shows - as the name suggests - some technical details of the  selected audio service.
 If the audio of the service is also transmitted on FM, the FM frequency - derived from additional data in the DAB data - is shown as well.